 A tool for oily and acne-prone skin, clay masks work by absorbing excess oil.
 To avoid dehydrating your skin, limit use this 2 to 3 times a week, before moisturizing.

 If you’re looking to firm or tone your skin, look to microcurrent tools.
-Tender souls need not be afraid, this works without penetrating your skin by sending tiny electro currents that tell your muscles to tighten up.
+It might sound scary, but don’t worry.
+This works without penetrating your skin by sending tiny electro currents that tell your muscles to tighten up.

 While you shouldn’t be able to feel this treatment, some have reported teeth sensitivities.
 If that’s you, you may want to avoid the mouth area and use it for the glamorous forehead results.